 Some of these topics include food, drink, DIY projects, crafts and home décor.

 After we have positively convinced you that Pinterest should be one of your new marketing plans, you will now need to know how to use this site efficiently in order to draw profitable results.

 It does not take long to create a post for Pinterest.
 As a fact, we can craft a post in less than five minutes.
 This is because there is very little content to write and the same image that you used on your website, can be used to create the post.
 This typically includes a photo from a blog entry, a picture for a website home page or an image being used in a product catalogue.

 As an additional plus, we can also share content posted by other people.
 We can add an extra little comment of our own to the image and re-pin it.

 Since Pinterest is a purely visual site, the images must be highly appealing.
-A recent research shows that the best images are taken at a close range, with a very little background information.
+Recent research shows that the best images are taken at a close range, with very little background information.
 Typically, you should not show more than you must.
-Moreover, the photos should also be heavily colored; black-and-white photos don’t get shared often.
+Moreover, the photos should also be heavily coloured; black-and-white photos don’t get shared often.